The sport management major is designed to prepare you for a successful career in the multi-billion-dollar sports industry.

 Is sport management a good career?

 The sport management major is designed to prepare students for a successful career in the multi-billion-dollar sports industry.
-Those choosing to further their education can receive an MBA with a concentration in sport management.

 How much can you make with a sport management degree?